skip to main content

 • Ports: USB-C, Ethernet, and TS9 (for antennas)

-Another big plus with AT&T is that you can get a ton of data.
-AT&T’s best hotspot service plan hooks it up with 100GB of data for $90 per month—it’s rare to find hotspot plans that give you so much.
+Another big plus with the Nighthawk is that when your pair it with AT&T, you can get a ton of data.
+AT&T’s best hotspot service plan hooks it up with 100GB of data for $90 per month—that’s enough for heavy daily use for a week or light use for month.
 To get the plan, look for AT&T’s prepaid hotspot data plan.

 Reasons to buy: